Guidance After the Trauma of a Crash

 Q: Can I receive compensation from the employer of the driver who caused my accident injuries?

 A: Yes.
-So long as the employee was acting in their scope of employment at the time of the accident, such as making a delivery for the employer, then the company will also be responsible for the accident.
+So long as the employee acted in their scope of employment at the time of the accident, such as making a delivery for the employer, the company will also be responsible for the accident.
 This theory is known as “respondeat superior,” and stipulates that companies are responsible for the negligence of their employees.
 This theory holds true whether the employee was driving a personal vehicle or an employee vehicle, so long as the employee was still actively working or on the way to a job.

 Q: What if the vehicle that caused my accident injuries was an Uber or Lyft?